 How to respond to a negative review

-Don’t take the bad review personally
+Don’t take the negative review personally

 A negative review may feel like a huge punch in the gut, but the first thing to remember about dealing with these is to never take these reviews too personally.